 A Clash of Kings

-Ser Garlan takes part in the Battle of the Blackwater, playing the part of Renly Baratheon by dressing in his armor, to scare the ignorant men-at-arms among Stannis Baratheon's army.
-He leads the Tyrell-Lannister army's vanguard and slays his opposite number, Ser Guyard Morrigen, in single combat.
+Ser Garlan takes part in the Battle of the Blackwater, playing the part of the late Renly Baratheon by dressing in his armor, to scare the ignorant men-at-arms among Stannis Baratheon's army.
+"Renly's ghost", actually Garlan, leads the Tyrell-Lannister army's vanguard and slays his opposite number, Ser Guyard Morrigen, in single combat.

 A Storm of Swords

-Later, Garlan and his wife, Leonette Fossoway, attend the wedding of his sister, Margaery Tyrell, and King Joffrey Baratheon.
+Garlan and his wife, Leonette Fossoway, attend the royal wedding of Joffrey to Margaery.
 While there, he speaks to Tyrion, praising his plans which helped save King's Landing from Stannis Baratheon's forces, and tells Tyrion that he is "made to do great deeds".
 He also rebukes Joffrey for publicly shaming Tyrion and destroying Tyrion's wedding gift, Lives of Four Kings.
 Garlan unsuccessfully tries to save the boy king when he chokes to death.

 A Feast for Crows

 From King's Landing, Garlan brings half of the Tyrell strength back to the Reach to press his claim on Brightwater Keep, which is held by Ser Colin Florent.
-He is preparing to take Brightwater when news of the ironborn's conquest of the Shield Islands reaches him.
-He begins to gather men from across the Reach to retake the islands.
+He is preparing to take Brightwater when news of the ironborn's taking of the Shields reaches him.
+Garlan begins to gather men from across the Reach to retake the islands.